Enforcing stationarity through the prior in vector autoregressions: Prior distributions over the unconstrained space

-Given certain choices of their hyperparameters, both the (conjugate) inverse Wishart distribution and the multivariate normal distribution for the matrix-logarithm can yield an exchangeable prior for $\matr{\Sigma}$.
-For instance, we could assign $\matr{\Sigma}$ an inverse Wishart prior with scale matrix equal to a positive definite two-parameter exchangeable matrix.

-Now, suppose we wish to assign an exchangeable prior to $\matr{A}_s=(a_{s,ij})$, $s=1,\ldots,p$.
+Now, suppose we wish to assign an exchangeable prior to $\matr{A}_s=(a_{s,ij})$ ($s=1,\ldots,p$).
 Given the potential for the model to contain a very large number of parameters, suppose further that we want to specify a prior that allows borrowing of strength between the diagonal elements and between the off-diagonal elements of each $\matr{A}_s$.
-To this end, we can adopt a prior in which the diagonal and off-diagonal elements are taken to be independent and then given hierarchical priors.
-At the top-level, we take
+To this end, we can adopt a prior in which the diagonal and off-diagonal elements are given hierarchical distributions.
+At the top-level, we choose \begingroup \allowdisplaybreaks

-The mean and precision at the bottom level of the hierarchy can then be assigned priors on $\mathbb{R}$ and $\mathbb{R}^+$, such as
+\endgroup The mean and precision at the bottom level of the hierarchy can then be assigned priors on $\mathbb{R}$ and $\mathbb{R}^+$, such as

 Marginally, $\E(a_{s,ii})=e_{s1}$, $\Var(a_{s,ii})=f_{s1}^2 + h_{s1} / (g_{s1} - 1)$ (for $g_{s1} > 1$) and $\Cor(a_{s,ii}, a_{s,jj})=f_{s1}^2(g_{s1} - 1) / \{ f_{s1}^2(g_{s1} - 1) + h_{s1} \}$ with similar expressions for the moments of the off-diagonal elements.
-Therefore, given specifications for the common diagonal elements, say $r_{s1}$, and off-diagonal elements, say $r_{s2}$, in $\matr{P}_s$, one can calculate corresponding values for the common diagonal and off-diagonal elements, say $c_{s1}$ and $c_{s2}$, in $\matr{A}_s$ through~\eqref{eq:twoparam1and2}--\eqref{eq:twoparam3and4}.
-These can be taken as values for $\E(a_{s,ii})=e_{s1}$ and $\E(a_{s,ij})=e_{s2}$.
+Therefore, given specifications for the common diagonal elements and off-diagonal elements in $\matr{P}_s$, one can calculate corresponding values for the common diagonal and off-diagonal elements in $\matr{A}_s$ through~\eqref{eq:twoparam1and2}--\eqref{eq:twoparam3and4}.
+These can be taken as values for $e_{s1}=\E(a_{s,ii})$ and $e_{s2}=\E(a_{s,ij})$.
 Uncertainty in these central values, and the proportion of this which is shared among all the diagonal or all the off-diagonal elements, can be reflected through choices of the other hyperparameters.
 Clearly, specifications which make the marginal variances small and the marginal correlations large will shrink the posterior so that it is more concentrated over the space of two-parameter exchangeable structures.
-Guidance on the general problem of eliciting prior distributions for correlations can be found in \citet{RBW10}.

-\subsubsection{Prior distribution centred on a diagonal matrix}
+\subsection{Prior distribution centred on a diagonal matrix}